Have you ever made a bad decision in leadership?

 Thankfully, the longer I lead, the more I have developed some warning signs I’m about to make another.
 There are certain clues which help me pinpoint a potential bad move – even before I pull the trigger of decision.

-Here are 7 hints you’re about to make the wrong decision as a leader:
+Here are 7 clues you’re about to make the wrong decision as a leader:

 The decision makes everyone happy.

-Chances are you’re settling for less than best if everyone is happy.
+Chances are you are settling for less than best if everyone is happy.
 The best decisions almost never please everyone.
 They involve change and sacrifice.
 Change is uncomfortable for someone – always – and seldom universally accepted.

 It’s an easy decision.